paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-116-emergency-planning-and-community-right-to-know.md

     (ii) require reporting on individual hazardous chemicals of special concern to emergency response personnel.

-(2) **Tier II information** — An inventory form shall provide the following additional information for each hazardous chemical present at the facility, but only upon request and in accordance with subsection (e) of this section:
+(2) **Tier II information** — An inventory form shall provide the following additional information for each hazardous chemical present at the facility, but only upon request and in accordance with subsection (e):

   (A) The chemical name or the common name of the chemical as provided on the material safety data sheet.